TluwaniMS/ES6-Essentials/README.md

 It allows for one to use various punctuation marks and reference variable values in the string with ease.

 ## 11. Javascript Switch Statements

+The javascript `switch` statement is used to execute/trigger specific functions depending on the conditions that have been given.

 ## 12. Javascript Ternary Operators

+The `Ternary operator` is a simplified/shortened way of writing out a conditional operator `if/else`

 ## 13. Javascript Spread Operators

+The `Spread operator` allows us to join array elements  or object properties into another array or object

 ## 14. Javascript Promise
 ## 15. Javascript setTimeout
 ## 16. Javascript setInterval